koshiroquoc/DaNangtourguide/README.md

-# Huetourguide
+# DaNangtourguide
-This is a Rag-LLM chatbot demo for tour guide in Hue
+This is a Rag-LLM chatbot demo for tour guide in Da Nang city/ Viet Nam